Best Ultrasonic Denture Cleaner Machine Options

 The ultrasonic action of the cleaner should be enough to properly clean your dentures.
 However, to ensure that they do get a thorough cleaning, all you have to do is add either a cleaning solution that is specifically designed for ultrasonic cleaners or just a few drops of the denture cleaning solution that you normally soak them in overnight.

-Step 3 – Insert Dentures Into Cleaning Tank
+Step 3 – Insert Dentures Into The Cleaning Tank

 Gently place your dentures into the tank ensuring they are completely submerged.
 Note, however, that your dentures should never be placed directly into the ultrasonic cleaning tank.
 They should be placed in the basket that sits inside the cleaning tank.
 This prevents possible damage to your dentures should they come in contact with the walls or bottom of the cleaning tank.
 If your unit does not contain a basket, you will need to purchase one separately.